Proteobench/ProteoBench/docs/modules/3-DDA-Quantification-ion-level.md

 ## Metric calculation

-For each precursor ion (modified sequence + charge), we calculate the average signal per condition ("0" are replaced by NAs and missing values are ignored).
+For each precursor ion (modified sequence + charge), we calculate the sum of signal per raw file and condition.
+Then, we calculate the average signal per condition ("0" are replaced by NAs and missing values are ignored).
 The total number of unique precursor ions is reported on the *y*-axis, and the weighted sum of the mean absolute error from the expected ratio is reported on the *x*-axis.
 Precursors matched to contaminant sequences and/or to multiple species are excluded for error calculation.

 ## How to use